akmur/alex-11ty/posts/2014-04-02-camtasia-alternative-for-linux.md

 type: post
 date: 2014-04-02T18:19:35+00:00
 excerpt: Is there an alternative to Camtasia for Ubuntu?
-categories:
+tags:
   - Articles
-tags:
+  - Camtasia
-  - camtasia
+  - Screencast
-  - screencast
+  - Linux
 ---

 Camtasia (you can find it [here][1]) is a cool software for Mac and Windows, used to record your screen while simultaneously record your webcam stream.